 6. Make a plan

 The best way to hold yourself accountable when taking classes online is by having a plan and sticking to it.
-Invest in a good calendar, planner, and notebook and use it as a time management tool!
-Keep up with writing down your scheduled time for online learning, goals, study time, and to-do lists, and remember to check them off when you’re done.
-It can also be helpful to make a set study schedule each week.
-This can be helpful in managing your time effectively and keeping up with your work.
-Keeping up with a realistic plan can also help manage stress.
+You should invest in a good planner your freshman year and continue to use it as a time management tool throughout your college career.
+Write down your scheduled times for online learning, academic goals, study breaks, and to-do lists.
+When you accomplish a task, cross it off.
+An up-to-date and realistic planner can be a helpful tool for managing stress effectively and completing your work on time.

-It is also important that you set hours for yourself.
+It is also important that you set a specific study schedule.
 Although the freedom of online school is thrilling, it can get out of hand very quickly.
-Try to figure out when your productivity period is and base your hours around that time frame.
+Try to figure out when you are most productive and base your hours around that time frame.
 This can help you utilize tips on how to excel in school the best.

 7. Establish a reward system

-Seeing that you have a snack break or a rest break after you finish a few more tasks can be very motivating!
+Looking forward to a break after you finish a few tasks can be very motivating.
 It is also a great way to help you pace your work.
-Although your speed may increase, you’ll still want to make sure your effort is still at 100%!
-Be sure to continue to check your planner or to-do list throughout the day.
-This will ensure you don’t miss deadlines or skip important assignments.
+Although your speed may increase, you’ll still want to make sure your effort is 100 percent.
+Continue to consult your planner or to-do list throughout the day to avoid missing deadlines or skipping important assignments.